The evolution of velocity dispersion in the Sco-Cen OB association: Discussion

 In this paper, we present the first measurement of the temporal evolution of stellar velocity dispersion within a young stellar population.
 By using high-precision \textit{Gaia} data supplemented with additional RV data, we identified an unexpected series of jumps and plateaus in the evolution of the velocity dispersion over the formation period of the Sco-Cen OB association (approximately 20 Myr).
 These findings suggest that star formation within Sco-Cen did not occur randomly but is structured and sequential.
 The simplest interpretation of our results suggests a scenario in which stellar feedback plays a significant role in influencing the observed dynamic evolution of stellar populations within the association.

-The surprising sequence of abrupt jumps and intervening plateaus in the cumulative \sigdrei of the Sco-Cen association, the central finding of this paper, correlate with four distinct star formation bursts.
-The four periods of heightened star formation rate, as identified in \citetalias{Ratzenboeck2023b}, are marked by vertical grey bars in Figs.~\ref{fig:cumul-vel-xyz-disp} \& \ref{fig:build-up}.
+The surprising sequence of abrupt jumps and intervening plateaus in the cumulative \sigdrei of the Sco-Cen association, the central finding of this paper, correlates with four distinct star formation bursts.
+The four periods of heightened star formation rate, as identified in \citetalias{Ratzenboeck2023b}, are marked by four vertical grey bars in Figs.~\ref{fig:cumul-vel-disp}, \ref{fig:build-up}, and \ref{fig:cumul-size}.
 These periods are separated by about 5\,Myr.
 These findings suggest a structured and sequential formation process for Sco-Cen, likely driven by stellar feedback.
-As illustrated in Fig.~\ref{fig:build-up}, the jumps occur when star formation transitions spatially to an adjacent region.
-The observed jumps can be interpreted as the addition of a new ensemble of younger clusters; these additional young clusters have been formed from a nearby gas reservoir (close to the existing population of stars) with a marginally different velocity.
+As illustrated in Fig.~\ref{fig:build-up}, the jumps occur when star formation transitions spatially to an adjacent region, as suggested by the present-day distribution of clusters.
+The observed jumps can be interpreted as the addition of a new ensemble of younger clusters; these additional young clusters have been formed from a nearby gas reservoir (close to the existing populations of stars) with a marginally different velocity.